softwaremill/elasticmq/README.md

 ElasticMQ
 =========

-ElasticMQ is a simple message queue system, written entirely in [Scala](http://scala-lang.org).
+ElasticMQ is a message queue system, written entirely in [Scala](http://scala-lang.org).

 Currently messages are stored either in-memory, or persisted in a database (MySQL, Postgres, H2, ...) using [Squeryl](http://squeryl.org/).

+Messages can be replicated across several nodes.
+Clustering is implemented using [JGroups](http://www.jgroups.org/).

 ElasticMQ implements a subset of the [SQS](http://aws.amazon.com/sqs/) REST interface, providing an SQS alternative e.g. for testing purposes.